benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 ### Error Handling: Which JSON Field Had The Error?

 In error responses from APIs,
-Nike uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901) standard to indicate which field of the request JSON had the error.
+we use the [JSON Pointer](https://tools.ietf.org/html/rfc6901) standard to indicate which field of the request JSON had the error.

 Sample Carts error message using the JSON Pointer standard: